 Not only does this Broken Arrow gym offer American Ninja Warrior training, you can also polish your bull-riding skills under the same roof.
 Created by Venn Johns, a former US National Team gymnast, professional bull rider and two-time American Ninja Warrior competitor, the gym features ninja warrior training, open gym sessions, personal training and parkour instruction.
 While there are several gym membership options, single drop-in class are also available.
 More information at www.baninjawarrior.com.

-Shuffles is a relatively new addition to the Tulsa Arts District.
+Shuffles is located in the Archer Building in the Tulsa Arts District.
 A café with a full service restaurant, Shuffles also features coffee, adult beverages, and a separate milkshake menu.
 A fee of $6 per person provides unlimited access to over 700 board games – from the classics to contemporary favorites.
 Prices are higher at “peak” hours on Friday and Saturday evenings.
 There are even “navigators” on site to guide your game selections. www.shufflestulsa.com

 With escape rooms like The Escape Tulsa, The Safe House and Eleventh Hour Enigma, participants play detective, using clues to solve puzzles and challenges in order to escape from a “locked” room before time runs out.
 Each room has a different setting and a different story.
 It’s an immersive, collaborative and interactive experience set against elaborately decorated and themed rooms.
 Most of the escape rooms allow kids of all ages to participate, as long as there is an adult with the group.
 Pricing varies from a flat fee for up to a certain number of players per room to a fee for each participant.